Is Our Meeting a CalL or Video?

 All Dressed Up, No Place to Go

 There are times I’ve dressed up for conference calls when no one turned on their cameras.
 Everyone on the call dialed in.
 Every single person.

 My casual home office attire would have been just fine, but no. The calendar invite was ambiguous.
 As a result, I was all dressed up with virtually no place to go.

 Fashion Fire Drill

 There are times when people say they’re scheduling a call, only at the last minute, it becomes clear they actually want face-to-face video communication.
 That realization triggers a fashion fire drill.

 I sprint upstairs; throw on a blazer; take my hair out of the ponytail atop my head; slap on some foundation and lipstick; and relocate my laptop to a table with a decent background and lighting.

 So the next time, please do not send ambiguous calendar invites for a “phone conference” that offers both web links in addition to phone numbers.

 It is a far better practice to tell the invitee exactly what you have in mind.
+What is the webinar etiquette for our call?
 Do you want to see my face or shall we leave that up to your imagination?